 - It is not properly scheduled.

-- Sometimes it also led to wastage of time.
+- Sometimes it also led to a waste of time.

 - The learners lack confidence in them.